libsdl-org/sdlwiki/SDL2/SDL_HINT_WINDOWS_DPI_AWARENESS.md

 For more information, see:
 https://docs.microsoft.com/en-us/windows/win32/hidpi/high-dpi-desktop-application-development-on-windows

-This variable can be set to the following values: "" - Do not change the DPI awareness (default). "unaware" - Declare the process as DPI unaware.
+This variable can be set to the following values:

+- "": Do not change the DPI awareness (default).
-(Windows 8.1 and later). "system" - Request system DPI awareness.
-(Vista and later). "permonitor" - Request per-monitor DPI awareness.
-(Windows 8.1 and later). "permonitorv2" - Request per-monitor V2 DPI awareness.
-(Windows 10, version 1607 and later).
+- "unaware": Declare the process as DPI unaware.
+(Windows 8.1 and later).
+- "system": Request system DPI awareness.
+(Vista and later).
+- "permonitor": Request per-monitor DPI awareness.
+(Windows 8.1 and later).
+- "permonitorv2": Request per-monitor V2 DPI awareness.
+(Windows 10,
+  version 1607 and later).
 The most visible difference from "permonitor" is that window title bar will be scaled to the visually correct size when dragging between monitors with different scale factors.
 This is the preferred DPI awareness level.

 If the requested DPI awareness is not available on the currently running OS, SDL will try to request the best available match.